jundalisay/spblist/content/en/superphysics/principles/chapter-08.md

 The glaring proof is the existence of mass shootings by young people in the West.
 It shows that their educational or cultural systems nurtured hate and division instead of fellow-feeling and unity.
 This problem does not exist so much in Asian* education or culture.

-> *Instead of personal divisions, Asia has religious divisions that create religious conflict such as that between Hindus and Muslims in India, Buddhists and Muslims in Myanmar, and Falun Gong versus the Chinese Communist Party.
-In Africa, the divisions are even more basic as being based on tribal lines, such as those seen in Rwanda, Sudan, and Ethiopia.
+{{< n n="*Instead of personal divisions, Asia has religious divisions that create religious conflict such as that between Hindus and Muslims in India, Buddhists and Muslims in Myanmar, and Falun Gong versus the Chinese Communist Party.
+In Africa, the divisions are even more basic as being based on tribal lines, such as those seen in Rwanda, Sudan, and Ethiopia." >}}

 Globally, this lack of fellow-feeling hurts even the intellectual sciences.
 For example, scientists have long had the data to prove that global warming causes disasters.
 Yet the feelings of the human species are extremely disunited, unable to drive collective action.